ZiqiGuo0423/COMS4111Project/README.md

 # url: http://35.229.113.181:8111/

-# In part1, we mentioned to implement following part:\t
+# In part1, we mentioned to implement following part:
 For customers:
 a.book appointment
 b.Have access to menu